-- 1. Regular Guided Tour: Our guided tour provides a comprehensive social history, covering the enslaved people, hired hands, and owners of Somerset Place.
-This guided tour takes 1 1⁄2 hours to complete. - 2.
-Regular Guided Tour, Plus Hands-On Activity: The comprehensive guided tour, plus one hands-on activity.
+- Regular Guided Tour Our guided tour provides a comprehensive social history, covering the enslaved people, hired hands, and owners of Somerset Place.
+This guided tour takes 1 1⁄2 hours to complete. - Regular Guided Tour, Plus Hands-On Activity The comprehensive guided tour, plus one hands-on activity.
 This package includes the possible activities listed here: candle making, rope making, cotton ginning & making pin cushions, making sedge brooms, basket weaving, and hearth cooking.
 Note: our ability to implement some of these activities will depend upon weather conditions and availability of materials.
-There is a small fee of \$2.15 per participant to cover the cost of materials used.
-Please allow 2 1⁄2 hours for this program. - 3.
-STEAM Tour and Activities: Our STEAM guided tour is very similar to the regular guided tour.
+Please allow 2 1/2 hours for this program. - 3.
+STEAM Tour and Activities Our STEAM guided tour is very similar to the regular guided tour.
 However, throughout the tour we will point out various artifacts that are related to learning via STEAM.
-Science: We will talk about the science of illumination as well as butter-making and the emulsion process.
-Technology: The mills at Somerset Place used water to power the saws and grind stones.
-Engineering: The construction of the canals and drainage ditches was a feat of innovation.
-Enslaved men and women used hand tools to dig the 20 miles of canals and 80 miles of drainage ditches at Somerset Place.
-Arts: Our Made from Off the Land display in Suckey's house allows students to see and touch the kinds of items enslaved people and poor whites would have made for their own use.
+Science: We will talk about light, candles, daylight, etc. As well as, the process of making butter and the emulsion process.
+Technology: The mills at Somerset Place were using water to power the saws and grind stones.
+Engineering: The construction of the canals and drainage ditches was a feat of information.
+Enslaved men and women were used hand tools to dig the 20 miles of canals and 80 miles of drainage ditches at Somerset Place.
+Arts: Our Made from Off the Land display in Suckey's house allows us to tangibly see how enslaved people and poor whites would make most of the items needed for their homes.
 Math: We will explore the use of mathematics as was necessary for calculating the heights of trees.
 Lumber was a major cash crop at Somerset Place.
 Possible activities include candle making, butter churning, measuring trees, and weather forecasting.
-There is a small fee of \$2.15 per participant to cover the cost of materials used.
-Please allow 2 1⁄2 hours for this program.
+Please allow 2 1/2 hours for this program.